BOND

 Appearance: Deep, opaque, and concentrated purple-black color.
 A visual density that anticipates its imposing tannic power.

 Nose: A masculine and potent bouquet.
-Predominant notes of dense black fruits, graphite, smoke, and an unmistakable volcanic mineral character, nuanced by hints of undergrowth and cedar.
+Dominated by notes of dense black fruits, graphite, smoke, and an unmistakable volcanic mineral character, nuanced by hints of undergrowth and cedar.

 Palate: Massive and structured entry.
-Features granite-like tannins of astonishing finesse, perfectly integrated acidity, and an eternal finish that evokes the high-mountain terroir.
+Presents granitic tannins of astonishing finesse, perfectly integrated acidity, and an eternal finish that evokes the high-mountain terroir.

 3. Wine Architecture